L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Objective/Overview

-Uncover DNS records that can reveal subdomains, mail servers, or other infrastructure details about a target.
+Discover DNS records that may provide mail servers, subdomains, or other infrastructure information about a target.

 ## Tools & Techniques